snipercup/CataX/.project-management/current-prd/tasks-decouple-scripts-scenes.md

 - [ ] 4.0 Update scenes to remove exported NodePath properties and wire up signal connections.
   - [ ] 4.1 Remove NodePath exports from hud.tscn and player.tscn.
   - [ ] 4.2 Connect scenes to signals in their _ready functions.
-  - [ ] 4.3 Ensure BuildManager and EquippedItem register with signal broker.
 - [ ] 5.0 Add unit tests to confirm HUD and Player signal interactions work as expected.
   - [ ] 5.1 Implement GUT test for HUD signals.
   - [ ] 5.2 Test PlayerShooting signal emissions.